radiantlogic-v8/documentation-new/documentation/installation/deployment-options.md

 ## Self-managed

-For self-managed deployments, have your Kuberenetes cluster configured and then deploy RadiantOne Identity Data Management using Helm.
-For details see: [Self-managed Deployments](./self-managed.md)
+For self-managed deployments, configure your Kubernetes cluster and then deploy RadiantOne Identity Data Management using Helm.
+For details, see [Self-managed Deployments](./self-managed.md)

 ## Upgrades

-If you are looking to upgrade to v8.1 SaaS or Self-managed, see: [Upgrades](./upgrades.md) for options.
+If you are looking to upgrade to v8.1 SaaS or Self-managed, see [Upgrades](./upgrades.md) for options.